 The recipe below creates a finished beverage with about 10mg THC per 8 ounce serving.

 - 24 oz.
 (750 ml) mature kombucha or water kefir

 - 1 Tbsp. + 2 tsp.
 (25 ml) cannabis syrup

 - With a funnel, add cannabis syrup to a clean glass bottle (either a swing top or one with a cap which can tighten.)

 - Add ginger pieces to bottle.

-- Top with plain kombucha.
-Leave no more than ½" of head space in the neck of the bottle.
+- Top with plain kombucha or water kefir.
+Leave less than 1 inch (3cm) of head space in the neck of the bottle.
 Close tightly.

 - Ferment 4-14 days, burping occasionally (over the sink) to release gas buildup.

 - When you like the flavor and carbonation, move bottle to refrigerator.